gothick/pyventure/README.md

 "Please don't laugh at my code.")

-It's also not in anyway near finished, you can barely do anything, and there's a good chance the current master version will be broken.
+It's also not in anyway near finished, you can barely do anything, and there's a good chance the current master version will be broken, at least in small ways.
 This repo is only really public because I don't mind thinking out loud in public! 😀